Jamazi4/bimcat/node-notes.md

 - 'EXPOSE' node would have a number/bool input and a string input for control name and no output
-- it would store the node id of connected node
+- it would store the node id of connected node (where? - special redux reducer?)
 - on component save it would save additional field into component:
   a. control name
   b. control type (number, slider, bool)